zeyadelgohary/Reyada/README.md

 # Reyada CRM

-A Node.js and Express REST API for managing CRM contacts, integrated with Bitrix24 and MongoDB.
+A Node.js and Express REST API for managing CRM contacts, deals, leads, tasks, expenses, and analytics, integrated with Bitrix24 and MongoDB.
 Designed to support a website frontend built with React.

 ## Project Structure